 The Jewel Thief by Jeannie Mobley – May 26, 2020

 A lush, slow-burn romance set in 17th century France, and based on the history of the Hope Diamond–The Glittering Court meets Alex and Eliza.

 About the book: Her story begins . . . in Paris.
 The only daughter of the King’s crown jeweler, Juliette marvels at the large, deep-blue diamond Louis XIV has commanded her father to make shine like the sun.
 But Jean Pitau has never cut a diamond quite like this, and shaping it is a risky endeavor.
 As Jean spirals into depression, Juliette takes it upon herself to cut the stone, and with every misstep, brings her family closer to ruin.

-This Coven Won’t Break by Isabel Sterling – June 2, 2020
+Beyond the Break by Heather Buchta – June 2, 2020

 The Kinder Poison by Natalie Mae – June 16, 2020